On the Double Copy for Spinning Matter: Constructing the Lagrangians

 Note that this term is not deformed by the massive compactification since the derivatives in $F^{\mu \nu}$ are contracted with $H_{\mu\nu\rho}$ living in $d=D-1$ dimensions.
-Once the compactification is done we can take the spin-1 field as real if we wish to.
-This is because when computing the amplitudes the symmetrization over spin-1 states will have the same effect as adding the Hermitian-conjugated Lagrangian.
-Thus we finally arrive at the action principle presented in the introduction for one-matter line:
+We note that the complex character of the fields is important for the following compactification.
+However, once the compactification is done we are left with a quadratic action in the Proca field, which can then be turned into real invoking the argument above \eqref{eq:symsc}.
+Thus we finally arrive at the action principle presented in the introduction for one matter line:

 Note that the massless sector corresponds to $\mathcal{N}=0$ Supergravity \cite{9780511816079} as seen also in \cite{Goldberger:2017ogt}.
 We will rederive this result from a pure on-shell point of view in the following subsubsection, and extend it to two-matter lines.
 We will also perform various checks in our proposals for both \12x12 and \0x1 actions.
 We can also already draw some conclusion regarding the interactions: Even though the axion is sourced by the Proca field, it is pair produced in the massless sector.
 This means that the axion is projected out in amplitudes involving external gravitons and dilatons with a single matter line, just as in the \12x12 theory.
-However, the strength of the dilaton coupling differs in both theories: For instance, in the massless four dimensional case the dilaton is not sourced by the photon in the \12x12 theory, see e.g. the 4-pt. example in \cite{Johansson:2014zca}.
-More importantly, an analogous reasoning can be applied to dilatons to show that in both \0x1 and \12x12 theories the pure graviton emission amplitudes are precisely the same, as we observed first in \cite{Bautista:2019tdr}.
+More importantly, an analogous reasoning can be applied to dilatons to show that in both \0x1 and \12x12 theories the graviton emission amplitudes are precisely the same, as we observed first in \cite{Bautista:2019tdr}.
+Now, as we have mentioned, when the dilaton is included as an external state its coupling differs in both theories: In particular, it follows from \eqref{eq:1212dc-1} that in the massless four dimensional case the dilaton is not sourced by the photon in the \12x12 theory, see e.g. the 4-pt. example in \cite{Johansson:2014zca}.